simon-apple/ResearchKit/ResearchKit/ResearchKit.docc/Resources/Understanding-Active-Tasks/Understanding-Active-Tasks.md

 ## Predefined Active Tasks

 ResearchKit includes a number of predefined tasks, which fall into seven categories: motor activities, fitness, cognition, speech, hearing, hand dexterity, and vision.
-Table 1 summarizes each task and describes the data it generates.
+The table below summarizes each task and describes the data it generates.

 Category     | Task                         | Sensor                                        | Data Collected
 -------------|------------------------------|-----------------------------------------------|----------------